Health Professionals and Partners

 • Ontario Agency for Health Protection and Promotion (Public Health Ontario), Provincial Infectious Diseases Advisory Committee.
 1st revision: April 2015.
 Infection Prevention and Control for Clinical Office Practice.

-• Ontario Ministry of Health and Long Term Care: Routine Practices and Additional Precautions in All Health Care Settings
+• Ontario Agency for Health Protection and Promotion (Public Health Ontario), Provincial Infectious Diseases Advisory Committee.
+3rd revision.
+(2012).
+Routine Practices and Additional Precautions in All Health Care Settings

 • Stop TB Canada